 6. Happy?
 It’s time to sign on the dotted line.

 Good news; you’ve found your perfect venue.
 But the hard work isn’t over yet - not by a long shot!
 Once you’ve accepted a quote, it’s time to sign a contract with your venue, but it is vital that you check every single word of it.
-Go through the contract, get a trusted colleague and/or your manager to do the same.
+Go through the contract, get a trusted coworker and/or your manager to do the same.
 Ensure the room or area you originally requested is detailed in the contract as are the services and equipment you discussed.
 Get down to the nitty gritty by asking specifically what would happen if the venue is unable to deliver on any part of the agreement: how are you covered?
 Would you be refunded a certain amount?

 Double check prices and make sure you know whether or not tax is included and if there are any hidden fees.
 Clarify with the venue wherever necessary.
 Also make sure you know exactly what the cancellation policy is before you sign.